basiliscos/dot-files/articles/rotor-v0.09.md

-# What's new in rotor v0.09
+## What's new in rotor v0.09

-Summary:

-- actors linking (aka connection establishment)
-- clean **asynchronous** and composeable actor (and supervisor) initialization and shutdown (via pluginization)
-- simplified registry actor usage (to lookup actor address by name)
-- actor config builder pattern
-- new private properties access system
+## Teaser

+[rotor](https://github.com/basiliscos/cpp-rotor) is non-intrusive event loop friendly C++ actor micro framework, similar to its elder brothers like [caf](https://actor-framework.org/) and [sobjectizer](https://github.com/Stiffstream/sobjectizer).
+The new release came out under the flag of **pluginization**, which affects all lifetime of an actor.

 ## Actors linking